pedestal/pedestal/guides/documentation/service-interceptors.md

 ## Ring Request Processing

-Any discussion of Interceptors should start with two important facts:
+Any discussion of Interceptors should start with an important fact:

-1. Interceptors are more complex to write than ring middlewares.
+Interceptors are more complex to write than ring middlewares.

-2. Why would anyone ever choose to embrace this additional complexity?
+So why would anyone ever choose to embrace this additional complexity?

 Let's start by first examining Ring's approach to request processing.